 Ellen Dinwiddie Smith has been a member of the Minnesota Orchestra since 1993 and currently serves as third horn.
 Smith has served as Young-Artist-Program faculty at the Curtis Institute of Music Summerfest since 2015 and is Adjunct Professor of Horn at the University of Minnesota.
-She is the founding Artistic Director of the Colonial Chamber Series and organized the Musicians for Tsunami Relief benefit concert (2005) and Community Emergency Service Benefit Concert (2012), both held at Colonial Church in Edina.
+She was the founding Artistic Director of the Colonial Chamber Series (2006-2017) and organized the Musicians for Tsunami Relief benefit concert (2005) and Community Emergency Service Benefit Concert (2012), both held at Colonial Church in Edina.

 In 2014, she was a featured artist at the Mid-South Horn Workshop in Austin, Texas and also performed with her colleagues at the Mid-North Horn Workshop at the University of St. Thomas.
 She was a featured artist at the 2003 International Horn Society Workshop at Indiana University.
 Smith has served as an artist-teacher on the faculty of the Sewanee Summer Music Festival and has spent many summers on the faculty of the Kendall Betts Horn Camp in Littleton, New Hampshire.
 She has performed and toured with the Cleveland Orchestra, and as a guest with the Kennedy Center Orchestra and the Quad City Symphony Orchestra.